Lake Louise Alberta, Canada Travel Guide

 Wi-Fi is available across the area.

-English is commonly spoken, and translation tools are available to assist.
+English is commonly spoken, and translation tools are there for assist.

-Mobile service is good by The a Glacial lake in banff national park Village, but intermittent on remote portions of the Icefields Parkway and some backcountry trails.
+Mobile service is good by The lake Louise Village, but intermittent on remote sections of the Icefields Parkway and some backcountry trails.
 Expect times without connectivity.
 Consider downloading offline maps for navigation.

 Typically 9/10 AM to 6/7 PM, longer in summer.